mickelson/attract/Layouts.md

 <a name="ListBox" />
 #### `fe.ListBox` ####

 The class representing the listbox in Attract-Mode.
-Instances of this class are returned by the `add_listbox()` functions and also appear in the `fe.objs` array (the Attract-Mode draw list).
+Instances of this class are returned by the `add_listbox()` functions and also appear in the `fe.obj` array (the Attract-Mode draw list).
 This class cannot be otherwise instantiated in a script.

 Attributes:

    * `x` - Get/set x position of top left corner (in layout coordinates).
    * `y` - Get/set y position of top left corner (in layout coordinates).
    * `width` - Get/set width of listbox (in layout coordinates).
    * `height` - Get/set height of listbox (in layout coordinates).
    * `visible` - Get/set whether listbox is visible (boolean).
 Default value